jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 ### The `jupyter.widget.version` comm target

-Jupyter widgets define a `jupyter.widget.version` comm target, which is for communicating version information between the frontend and the kernel.
+A kernel-side Jupyter widgets library defines a `jupyter.widget.version` comm target, which is for communicating version information between the frontend and the kernel.
 When a frontend initializes a Jupyter widget extension (for example, when a notebook is opened), the frontend sends the kernel a `comm_open` message to the `jupyter.widget.version` comm target:

 ```
 {